• Skip to primary navigation

 Notes

 Kitchenaid Mixer - I use my kitchenaid mixer to knead my dough as it shaves off a lot of time and makes the task much easier.
-A food processor, especially one with a dough blade is also a great option.
-But if you don't have either, a traditional hand mixed dough will suffice.
-Details for how to prepare the dough using these other 2 options are given in the blog post above.
+A food processor or a hand mixer with a dough blade are also great options.
+If you don't have either, mix the dough by hand, kneading for 5-10 minutes.

 Tawa - A tawa is a traditional flat griddle used to make all Pakistani and Indian flatbreads.
-If you don't have one you can use a wide frying pan instead, but you may need to adjust cooking times a little bit in this case.
+If you don't have one you can use a wide frying pan instead.

-Adding Salt To Your Dough - Salt is often added to flatbread dough when making a plain bread.
-However, in this case, since your potatoes will also be seasoned, you may or may not want your dough to have salt in it (I don't add any to my aloo paratha dough).
+Adding Salt To Your Dough - Salt is often added to flatbread dough when making a plain paratha.
+However, in this case, since your potatoes will also be seasoned, you may or may not want your dough to have salt in it.
 If you do add any salt, no more than a pinch or two is suggested.

 Seasoning The Potatoes - Since the filling is essentially sandwiched between 2 flatbreads, they need to be well seasoned.
 However, if you want to be a bit cautious and tend to use less salt and spices, add half the salt and chilli powder recommended and taste the mixture before adding the rest.